bdorney/CMS_GEM_Analysis_Framework/README.txt

     For a full explanation of the available configurations please consult Section 4.e.iv.
 The contents and layout of the output files are described in Section 4.f.iii.

-    Three example plot config files for plotting: 1) TGraph, 2) TGraph2D, 3) TGraphErrors, and 4) TH1F objects
+    Five example plot config files for plotting: 1) TGraph, 2) TGraph2D, 3) TGraphErrors, 4) TH1F,
-    have been provided in the default repository.
+    and 5) TH2F objects have been provided in the default repository.
 A usage example is given as:

         ./genericPlotter config/configPlot_Graph.cfg true